Apple is becoming shareholder-friendly.

 Cullen Roche is unimpressed by Warren Buffett's (failing) efforts to find a bearish investor to come to the Berkshire Hathaway annual meeting and explain why Berkshire's a bad investment:

 Buffett shouldn’t be asking for someone to explain why his firm will do poorly in the future.
 He should be asking for someone to come in and explain why anyone should own Berkshire Hathaway relative to a highly correlated index like the S&P 500.
 In this manner, owning a long only alternative is similar to being bearish on Berkshire in that you believe the highly correlated index will outperform his firm.

 Neo-Fisherites.
 Barclays will have a "significant year-on-year reduction in FICC income," just like everyone else.
 Try some Litecoin.
 Former White House chief of staff chose joining a Swiss hedge fund over being governor of Illinois.
-The biggest-ever high-yield bond deal, by Numericable, joining a Swiss hedge fund.
-Yogurt company traded well; "live-streamed spinning classes in the home" company seeks cash.
-Felix Salmon has gets cash.
+The biggest-ever high-yield bond deal, by Numericable, traded well.
+Yogurt company seeks cash; "live-streamed spinning classes in the home" company gets cash.
+Felix Salmon has transcended text.